freqtrade/freqtrade/docs/backtesting.md

 ```

 The output will show a table containing the realized absolute Profit (in stake currency) for the given timeperiod, as well as wins, draws and losses that materialized (closed) on this day.

+### Backtest result caching

+To save time, by default backtest will reuse a cached result when backtested strategy and config match that of previous backtest.
+To force a new backtest despite existing result for identical run specify `--no-cache` parameter.

 ### Further backtest-result analysis